xinkjs/xink/docs/src/content/docs/xink/routing.md

 ## HTTP exports

 Within your `route` endpoint files, you define handler functions that are named after the HTTP methods they will serve.

+xink supports the `GET`, `POST`, `PUT`, `PATCH`, `DELETE`, `HEAD`, and `OPTIONS` method.

 You can also define a `default` handler.
+This acts as a fallback, and runs for any valid HTTP method you haven't defined.
+If no other handler functions are defined, this effectively becomes an "all" handler.

 ```js
 /* src/routes/route.ts */